ziedHamdi/material-auto-rotating-carousel/README.md

 [![Build Status](https://travis-ci.org/TeamWertarbyte/material-auto-rotating-carousel.svg?branch=next)](https://travis-ci.org/TeamWertarbyte/material-auto-rotating-carousel)
 [![Standard - JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

+Your app needs to display a gallery carousel?.
+You can adjust this lib to display images as you need

-So you wrote a great app and deployed it and everything.
-But how do you introduce new users to your app?
+You want to introduce new users to your app?
 Well, the Material design guidelines have a solution: Displaying the top benefits in a beautiful [auto-rotating carousel](https://material.io/design/communication/onboarding.html#top-user-benefits-model)!

 This project implements such a carousel for [Material-UI](https://material-ui-next.com).
 Visit [the styleguide](https://next.mui.wertarbyte.com/#material-auto-rotating-carousel) for an interactive demo.